Reza-Asiyabi/reza-asiyabi.github.io/_pages/home.md

 </style>

 **Hi 👋, I'm Reza!** *Welcome to my world ;)* <span class="pull-right"> </span>\
-<span class="small-grey"><i class="fa-face-smile-wink" aria-hidden="true"></i>  Let's get to know eachother, shall we?</span>

-I am a researcher at the University of Edinburgh working on Artificial Intelligence and Deep Learning Architectures for Earth Observation data (more specifically, Synthetic Aperture Radar (SAR) data) with a focus on Radar-vegetation interaction and Above Ground Biomass (AGB) applications.
-I specialise in remote sensing and Earth observation and the applications of Artificial Intelligence (AI), Deep Learning, and Machine Learning in this field.
-My primary area of research revolves around developing innovative methods for processing complex-valued SAR data for various applications, from SAR raw data compression, to land cover classification and from semantic information discovery to AGB estimation.
+I’m a researcher at the University of Edinburgh, working on Artificial Intelligence and Deep Learning for Earth Observation.
+My focus is on making AI systems more interpretable, robust, and domain-aware, with applications ranging from Geospatial LLMS to SAR data compression, land cover classification and above-ground biomass (AGB) estimation.

-Currently, I am working as a PostDoctoral Research Associate (PDRA) at the University of Edinburgh, School of GeoSciences, with a grant received jointly from the UK National Center for Earth Observation (NCEO) and [SECO project](https://blogs.ed.ac.uk/seco-project/).
-My research in this position aims to develop machine (deep) learning algorithms to provide a better understanding of the Radar-vegetation interaction and how AGB affects the radar backscatter in SAR data.
+Currently, I’m a Postdoctoral Research Associate in the School of GeoSciences, funded by the UK National Centre for Earth Observation (NCEO) and the [SECO project](https://blogs.ed.ac.uk/seco-project/).
+My research develops novel deep learning algorithms to better understand radar–vegetation interactions and how AGB influences SAR backscatter.

-As part of my work, I published several papers in top-tier conferences and journals in remote sensing and Machine Learning.
-My research contributions have been widely recognized and have earned prestigious awards and accolades.
+Along the way, I’ve published in top-tier journals and conferences in Remote Sensing and Machine Learning, receiving recognition through awards and fellowships.

-Prior to joining the University of Edinburgh, I completed my PhD at the University POLITEHNICA of Bucharest, Romania, with a Marie Curie fellowship in [MENELAOS-NT project](https://www.menelaos-nt.eu/).
-My PhD thesis was focued on developing complex-valued deep architectures for SAR data.
-After my PhD, I joined the Market Activity Intex (MAI) project at Satnford University in which we developed a novel method for detecting periodic local markets in low-income countries, using high-resolution earth observation data, and assessing their economic activity based on attendance.
+Before Edinburgh, I completed my Marie Curie–funded PhD at the University POLITEHNICA of Bucharest as part of the [MENELAOS-NT project](https://www.menelaos-nt.eu/), where I developed complex-valued deep architectures for SAR data.
+Afterwards, I worked at Stanford University on the Market Activity Index (MAI) project, designing a novel method to detect local markets in low-income countries using high-resolution EO data to assess economic activity from attendance patterns.

-I enjoy communicating with people from diverse backgrounds and working with multidisciplinary teams.
-I am an independent researcher and I value initiative, knowledge sharing, and good collaboration.
+I love working with multidisciplinary teams, learning from diverse perspectives, and building AI systems that bridge cutting-edge methods with real-world impact.

-Please take a look at [some of my work](/work).
+👉 Feel free to explore [some of my work](/work).

 ---